melsman/mlkit/README.md

     $ sudo make install

-For a personal installation, with `--prefix=$HOME/mlkit` given to `./configure`, execute the following commands:
+For a personal installation, with `--prefix=$HOME/mlkit` given to `./configure`, execute the following command:

     $ make install